monster-js/monster-js/docs/main-concept/event-emitter.md

 # Event Emitter

-The Event Emitter in **Weco JS** is a utility for creating and handling custom events, facilitating communication between components.
+The Event Emitter in **Monster JS** is a utility for creating and handling custom events, facilitating communication between components.
 It is particularly useful for managing interactions between parent and child components or for global application-level events.

-This documentation explains how to create and use both standard and feature-specific event emitters in Weco JS.
+This documentation explains how to create and use both standard and feature-specific event emitters in Monster JS.

 ## Creating an Event Emitter